CT Study Information

 For a groundwater system, include this information:

-- the Groundwater CT Study Template,
+- Items listed in the CT Study Checklist;

-- a schematic and description of the plant with specific details of each unit including, but not limited to:
+- A schematic and description of the plant with specific details of each unit including, but not limited to:

 - the dimensions of the unit,